 Double-Check the Billing Address with the Delivery Address

 If the addresses are not near each other or are in a different state or country, it may be an indication that your customer is not the cardholder.

 Provide Tracking Information and Delivery Confirmations

 If you’re delivering a product, make sure to keep the tracking information and a signed delivery receipt showing goods delivered to the cardholder’s billing address.

 Obtain Acknowledgement of Services Rendered

-If you’re providing a service, the card should be processed using a chip capable reader, like the Square Contactless and Chip Reader instead of via an eCommerce method.
+If you’re providing a service, the card should be processed using a chip capable reader, like the Square Reader instead of via an eCommerce method.
 If you choose to accept an eCommerce payment for a service, be sure to have an itemised invoice with a statement of acknowledgement of services rendered to the cardholder’s satisfaction which has been signed and dated by the cardholder.

 Obtain Acknowledgement of Terms and Conditions